LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Can be event driven (eg: λ triggered by S3 put object) to call Glue ETL
   * Glue Data Catalog:
     * Uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
+    * Can issue crawlers throughout a DP to be able to know what data is where in the flow
     * Metadata repo for all tables with versioned schemas and automated schema inference
   * Glue Crawlers go through your data to infer schemas and partitions (s3 based on organization \[see S3 Data Partitioning])
     * formats supported: ]SON, Parquet, CSV, relational store